 Rather than worrying about conditions over which you have little or no control—whether it’s a downturn in the economy or fluctuations in the stock market—writes Covey, work on the things you can do something about.
-Think: putting together a debt repayment plan, diverting money from each check automatically to build up a savings cushion and diversifying your investments to lower your risk exposure.
+Think: putting together a debt repayment plan, diverting money from each check automatically to build up a savings cushion and diversifying your investments (a move designed to lower your risk exposure).

 As Covey writes: “If you don’t make a conscious effort to visualize who you are and what you want in life, then you empower other people and circumstances to shape you and your life by default.”

 It’s also hard to create a financial road map if you don’t know where you’re going.
 Visualizing the prize helps when motivation wanes, too.
 Think about your long-term vision and work backwards to lay out the steps to achieve it.

 Covering your expenses and saving whatever’s left at the end of the month is a common money fail.
 To build serious wealth, pay yourself first by by having each paycheck automatically deposited into your bank account then setting up automatic transfers to your retirement and any other investment accounts, and to a savings account.
 You’ll learn to live on less and give your money time to grow, so you have more of it in the future.

 If you graduated in the post-recession economy, you might feel so lucky to have a job that you hesitate to negotiate for more.
 But if you don’t ask, you won’t get it.